 Simulink.Variant objects are created in the MATLAB® base workspace.
 These objects have a property named

-When you generate code, you can either generate code for the active variant, or generate code for the variants of a Variant Subsystem block and defer the choice of active variant until it is time to compile the generated code.
+When you generate code, you can only generate code for the active variant.
+You can also generate code for all variants of a Variant Subsystem block and defer the choice of active variant until it is time to compile the generated code.

 Opening the example model

 rtwdemo_preprocessor_subsys will run the PostLoadFcn defined in the "File: ModelProperties: Callbacks" dialog.
 This will populate the base workspace with the variables for the Variant Subsystem blocks.

 The LeftController variant subsystem contains two child subsystems: Linear and Nonlinear.
 The LeftController/Linear child subsystem executes when the Simulink.Variant object LINEAR evaluates to

 true, and the LeftController/Nonlinear child subsystem executes when the Simulink.Variant object NONLINEAR evaluates to

 Simulink.Variant objects are specified for the LeftController subsystem by right-clicking the LeftController subsystem and selecting

 Subsystem Parameters, which will open the LeftController subsystem block dialog.